ollionorg/gcp-landing-zone/README.md

          $ chmod +x wrapper.sh ; ./wrapper.sh
    ```
-6. After execution of wrapper script, add cloudbuild service account from cicd project as a principal in the billing account with billing.administrator and billing.user
+6. After execution of wrapper script, add cloudbuild service account from cicd project as a principal in the billing account with `billing.administrator` and `billing.user`
-7. Wrapper script will create following branch protection rules for branch ${bu_name}-main.
+7. Wrapper script will create following branch protection rules for branch `${bu_name}-main`.
    ```
    Require a pull request before merging.
    Required two number of approvals before merging